Solar garden lights – ideal for entertaining

 Outdoor lighting should be decorative and in keeping with the style of the garden, if a particular style exists.
 By highlighting features of the garden you’ll add ambience.
 Lighting darker areas makes a garden more welcoming, and creates a greater feeling of space.
 If theft is likely to be an issue, choose staked or tethered lights of a size that cannot be easily concealed.

 An outdoor entertainment area of modest size—the type you might find in a city pub or a home—can be lit by a series of stake lights.
 These are ideal around patio or decking areas.
 The Quarter Solar Stake Light is good in this role.
-The Quarter Hanging Solar Light matches the stake light, if you happen to have trees, large shrubs or trellis in close proximity.

 Beer garden lighting example